 the company that supplied the microchip.

-"It is a misconception that pet owners think once their
+"It is a misconception that pet owners think once their pet is

 Smith also advises pet owners to provide their pets with collars